TangWeb/slidizle/README.md

 	// class applied on each slide
 	slide 					: 'slidizle-slide',

-	// class applied on the next and previous navigation when disabled disabled 				: 'disabled',
+	// class applied on the next and previous navigation, or the all slider when disabled disabled 				: 'disabled',

 	// the play class applied on the container